danilobecke/codemaze-web/README.md

 make deploy
 ```

 By doing this, Codemaze-Web will be running in the `:80` port.
-You can customize the port updating the [Makefile](./Makefile).
+You can customize the port by updating the [Makefile](./Makefile).

 <a name=contr></a>
 ## Contributing